BlocProtocol/BLOC-wiki/docs/mining/XMR-Stak-Linux-Guide.md

 2.
    ```
     Please enter:

     - Please enter the currency that you want to mine:
 	- aeon7
 	- bbscoin
-    - croat
+	- bittube
 	- cryptonight
+	- cryptonight_bittube2
+	- cryptonight_masari
+	- cryptonight_haven
 	- cryptonight_heavy
 	- cryptonight_lite
 	- cryptonight_lite_v7
+	- cryptonight_lite_v7_xor
 	- cryptonight_v7
-    - edollar
+	- cryptonight_v8
-    - electroneum
+	- cryptonight_v7_stellite
 	- graft
 	- haven
 	- intense
+	- masari
+	- monero
-    - karbo
+	- qrl
-    - monero7
+	- ryo
 	- stellite
-    - sumokoin
 	- turtlecoin

    ```

-    Enter `turtlecoin`
+    Enter `cryptonight_haven`

 3.  `- Pool address: e.g. pool.example.com:3333 `

-    Choose a pool from any of the [available pools](../Pools) that is **closest to you** and enter its URL (you will be able to add more later).
+    Choose a pool from any of the [available pools](https://bloc.money/mining) that is **closest to you** and enter its URL (you will be able to add more later).

 4.  `- Username (Wallet address or pool login):`